Isomonodromic differential equations and differential categories: Introduction

 Our method is based on the new notion of differential objects in differential categories (Definition~\ref{defin-Dkobject}).
 We prove that there is a differential structure on an object $X$ in a differential category over a differential field $(k,D_k)$ if and only if there is a differential structure on $X$ with respect to any derivation $\partial\in D_k$, provided that $(k,D_k)$ is filtered-linearly closed (Proposition~\ref{prop-main}).
 This result is applied to both isomonodromic differential equations and LDAGs.
 We show in Example~\ref{example-new} that this result is not true over an arbitrary differential field already for the category of representations of a LDAG over $\Q(t_1,t_1)$.
 The example uses the Heisenberg group.
 Note that the application to isomonodromic differential equations requires that we work with arbitrary differential categories, not just with differential Tannakian categories or categories of representations of LDAGs (see also the discussion at the end of Section~\ref{sec:prelnot}).

 In \cite{Landesman}, Landesman initiated the parameterized differential Galois theory in a more general setting based on Kolchin's axiomatic development of the differential algebraic group theory \cite{KolDAG}.
-Galois theories in which Galois groups are LDAGs also appear in \cite{CharlotteArxiv,CharlotteComp,hardouin_differential_2008,HDV,CharlotteLucia,CharlotteLuciaDescent,Wibmer3,Umemura} with the initial algorithm given in \cite{Dreyfus} and analytic aspects studied in~\cite{ClaudineMichael,ClaudineMichael2}.
+Galois theories in which Galois groups are LDAGs also appear in \cite{CharlotteArxiv,CharlotteComp,hardouin_differential_2008,HDV,CharlotteLucia,CharlotteLuciaDescent,Wibmer3,Umemura}, with the initial algorithm, when the Galois group is a subgroup in $\SL_2$, given in \cite{Dreyfus} and analytic aspects studied in~\cite{ClaudineMichael2,ClaudineMichael}.
+The first complete algorithm for the case of one parameter was given in~\cite{Carlos}.
+For the case of several parameters, further algorithms for reductive and unipotent parameterized differential Galois groups appeared in \cite{MiOvSi2,MiOvSi}, which rely on the main result of the present paper.
 The representation theory for LDAGs was also developed in \cite{OvchRecoverGroup,MinOvRepSL2}, and the relations with factoring partial differential equations was discussed in~\cite{PhyllisMichaelJH}.
 Analytic aspects of isomonodromic differential equations were studied by many authors, let us mention \cite{JM,JMU,MalgrangeSing,MalgrangeSing2}.
 See also a survey~\cite{Sabbah} of Bolibrukh's results on isomonodromicity and the references given there.
+An explicit computational approach to testing whether a system of difference equations with differential or difference parameters is isomonodromic can be found in~\cite{BOS2013,Ov2013}.